iderobina1/weatherforecast/README.md

 ## Getting Started

 Simply type in a City Name and view the weather results.
+Look for your past results.

 ## Contributing